 Respiratory rate is one of the main vital signs that measure a person’s health.
-Alongside body temperature, blood pressure, and pulse rate, respiratory rate is an essential measurement for determining well-being.
-Put simply, this is the number of breaths taken per minute.
+Alongside body temperature, blood pressure, heart rate, respiratory rate is an essential measurement for determining well-being.

 What Is a Normal Respiratory Rate?

 The normal ranges for respiratory rate vary depending on a number of factors.
-For example, people who regularly practice deep breathing exercises, or those who play woodwind instruments, may have stronger lungs and therefore take slower, deeper breaths, resulting in fewer breaths per minute.
-People who are less physically fit may take more breaths per minute.
+For example, people who regularly practice deep breathing exercises, or those who play woodwind instruments, may take less breaths per minute, whereas people who are less physically fit may take more breaths per minute.

 In general, an abnormal respiratory rate is when the number of breaths per minute is under 12 or over 25 — but again, this can vary for every individual.
 A high respiratory rate means that the respiratory system is being overworked when it circulates oxygen through the blood and body.
 Conditions like asthma or sudden episodes, like an anxiety attack, can increase the number of times a person breathes per minute, resulting in a high respiratory rate.

 In contrast, a child’s breathing rate would be different.
 “The normal respiratory rate changes significantly throughout the first several years of a child’s development,” says Longoria.
 For example, a baby up to 6-month old will usually have a breathing rate between 30 and 60 breaths per minute.
 A child between one and five will usually have a breathing rate between 20 and 30.
 By the time a child is 12, their breathing rate will usually be under 20.